tcouch/rsd-talks/rsd/scholar.md

 * Repetition Leads to Boredom
 * Boredom Leads To Horrifying Mistakes
-* Horrifying Mistakes to God-I-Wish-I-Was-Still-Bored
+* Horrifying Mistakes Leads to God-I-Wish-I-Was-Still-Bored

+-- Will Larson

 Automation is Reproducibility
 -----------------------------